-The Student Success Fund Portal is now open!
+The Student Success Fund Portal is Closed for the 24-25 Academic Year.

 Overview of funding